 Jim Williams has been watching birds and writing about their antics since before "Gilligan's Island" went into reruns.
 Join him for his unique insights, his everyday adventures and an open conversation about the birds in your back yard and beyond.

 The decision to use ordinary glass in the Minnesota Vikings new stadium was about more than money.
-Money might have been reason number three.
+Money might have been reason number three, particularly at this moment.